An anonymous report

 What was intended to be a gift for Mr. Tommy, actually ended up being his gift to us.
 First, there was the gift of his music, which we thoroughly enjoyed.
 Secondly, the opportunity he gave us to see that "spark" come from the depths of disease, reminding us that sometimes the little things do make a difference.
 This validates the work we do and why we are here.
 Needless to say, as long as he's willing, we'll keep on rambling.

-Fuzzy Mountain String Band: Jesse's mom, Bobbie, recorded with Rambler Bill Hicks and others
+Mountain String Band: Jesse's mom, Bobbie, recorded with Rambler Bill

-Hollow Rock String Band: Tommy and Bobbie Thompson named this band for their community
+Rock String Band: Tommy and Bobbie Thompson named this band for their